JendareyConsulting/paypalp1/README.md

 This is a paypal project repository

-This is a paypal application for payment
+This is a paypal application for payments

+Application must be tested